backdrop-contrib/epsacrop/README.md

 Installation
 ------------

-1. Download the EPSAcrop module and place it into your modules directory (ex. sites/all/modules or sites/all/modules/contrib)
+1. Download the EPSAcrop module and place it into your modules directory.

 2. Download and unpack the JCrop library.
 Rename the resulting directory to 'Jcrop' and place into the libraries directory (ex.: sites/all/libraries/Jcrop).